You have no items in your bag

 Body sculpting is the process of destroying fat cells with extreme temperatures, sonic vibrations, or acid injections to help the body flush them out of pesky areas.
 Most treatments can be done through non-invasive procedures that come with little to no side effects.

-Depending on your personal preference, there are five different types of body contouring treatments to choose from.
+There are five different types of body contouring treatments to choose from.
 While you may get similar results with each type, these methods can look and feel vastly different.
-Once you understand the specifics of each procedure, you can choose your body sculpting treatments with confidence.

 The most common forms of body contouring are: